7 Tips for Maintaining Relevant Content Marketing

 Keep in mind: Twitter is a fast-paced platform that requires quicker responses than, say, Facebook.
 Be aware of which platforms require what timeline for interaction.

-7. Step away from your computer and refresh your mind by going offline and unplugging for at least 36 hours once a month
+7. Step away from your computer and refresh your mind by going offline and unplugging for at least 36 hours a month

 What I recommend:

 Weekends are best for this.
 Most of us have to use computers and mobile devices during the week for work, so that’s unavoidable.
 However, being on the computer can drain us.
 It can kill our sense of reality and make us lose some of our creativity.
 By stepping away from technology for a while, we give our mind time to refresh.
 That, in turn, returns our sense of reality and strengthens our creativity.